h15200/notes/kafka_and_confluent.md

 - a transactional event is `changing a profile`, `making a connection request`, `messaging a connect`

-- non-transactional events include `clicking on a link`, `navigating to a subpage` etc..
+- non-transactional events include `clicking on a link`, `navigating to a sub page` etc..

-- non-trasactional events are often not tracked, but provide tons of insight and value on user behavior
+- non-transactional events are often not tracked, but provide tons of insight and value on user behavior

 - most user interactions (about 99.9%) are `non-transactional`